Kokate-Rushik/50-python-project-challenge/01_personal_diary/ReadME.md

 ## 📝 Description

 As a part of **50 Python Project Challenge**, it is the 1st project.
-The goal of this project is the to get familiar with file I/O (Input and Output) in Python.
+The goal of this project is to get familiar with file I/O (Input and Output) in Python.
 The app allows to write entries in .txt file, ensuring that each entries is preceded with exact data and time of creation

 ## 🚀 Features
 * **Write-Entries** - Takes Title and Content as input directly from the terminal
+* **Interactive CLI** - Utilizes InquirerPy for a modern command-line interface, featuring arrow-key navigation and auto-complete selection.
 * **Auto-TimeStamp** - Using datetime module to create timestamp at the time of saving the entry.
 * **Save as txt file** - Saves each entry as text file with filename format of "YYYY-MM-DD HH-MM-SS.txt"
 * **Diary Page** - Each entry is stored an individual Diary Page.